Duckweed on fingertips.

 Manual/Mechanical Control:

 If you are considering how to remove duckweed, physically seining this plant can be a somewhat effective method of control.
-However, physical control can be difficult.
-Duckweed can re-grow from any buds remaining in the water.
+Be sure to pull out every piece of duckweed.
+Physical control can be difficult because duckweed can re-grow from any buds remaining in the water and can double in days.

 Herbicide Control: